 Dissertation will be evaluated internally by a committee constituted by Chairperson of the department during the semester and externally at the end of semester by the external examiner.
 Panels will be submitted consisting four external examiners from each specialization.
 The competent authorities will appoint four external examiners from each discipline.
-One external examiner for each discipline shall be called in an order of proference from a panel of examiners submitted by the discipline shall be called in an order of preference from a panel of examiners submitted by the department.
+One external examiner for each discipline shall be called in an order of preference from a panel of examiners submitted by the department.